nfariza/BMICalculator/README.md

 * The application will show the result whether the user's BMI is normal. underweight, overweight, obese or extremely obese.
 * The user can choose to exit the application or calculate the BMI again.

-## Contributor
-Group project consists of two students.
-* Nur Fariza Binti Baharuddin [In charge with coding]
-* Puveemalar A/P Parameswaran

 ## Activity/Page
 * Homepage/Main Activity
 * Personal Details